World of Genomics: Vietnam originally written by Sophie Ormiston, September 2021. Updated by Bethany Hanson, November 2023.

 Geographic and demographic information

-Vietnam currently has a unique mixed public-private healthcare system but is striving towards implementing universal healthcare.
+Vietnam currently has a unique mixed public-private healthcare system but is striving towards implementing universal healthcare by 2030.
 Healthcare expenditure has been steadily increasing and is forecast to triple from $15.6 billion in 2018 to $42.9 billion in 2028.

 Social health insurance, which was established in 1992, is the main method of public financing for healthcare in Vietnam.
 Almost all preventative services, such as immunisations and mother and child-care, are free.
 However, a fee is charged for all other services.
-As of 2018, 87% of the Vietnamese population were covered by social health insurance.
-Currently, the government subsidises 100% of healthcare fees for the poor, ethnic minority groups, war veterans, children under six and the elderly over 80 years old.
+As of 2022, approximately 90% of Vietnamese citizens have health coverage and 97% of children received key vaccinations.
+Currently, the government subsidises 100% of healthcare fees for the poor, ethnic minority groups, war veterans, children under six and those over 80 years old.
 In addition, the government provides a 30% subsidy to groups including pupils in elementary school and workers in the agriculture, forestry and fishery sectors who make average incomes.

 Despite these subsidies, the cost of healthcare remains a problem.
 Out-of-pocket payments still account for approximately 41% of total health expenditure, pushing many families into poverty.
 The quality of care is usually very high in private hospitals.
 However, public district hospitals, especially those in rural areas, suffer from underfunding and lack of equipment.
 This results in patients travelling to larger regional hospitals instead, leading to overcrowding.
 Improving the use and efficiency of social health insurance is therefore a top priority for the Vietnamese government.

-Cardiovascular diseases are the leading causes of death in Vietnam, accounting for 31% of deaths in 2016.
+Cardiovascular diseases are the leading causes of death in Vietnam, accounting for 31% of deaths in 2019.
 Strokes specifically cause the most deaths, followed by ischemic heart disease.
 Additionally, the incidence of diabetes is rapidly rising.
-Between 2006 and 2016, diabetes cases doubled.
 This is due to rapid urbanisation and globalisation within Vietnam.
 The recent entrance of fast-food chains into the country has contributed to a shift from the traditional Vietnamese diet, which is low in meat and high in vegetables, to an unhealthier Westernised diet.
 As a result, the Ministry of Health launched a major health awareness campaign in 2015 to combat this, alongside a programme to improve access to diabetic services.
+In 2019, the Ministry of Health estimated that 3.5 million Vietnamese citizens had diabetes.Of these individuals, 69% had not yet been formally diagnosed and only 29% were receiving treatment.
+The Ministry expects the number of cases to double by 2045.

 In addition, several health defects in the Vietnamese population are related to the use of dioxin, also known as Agent Orange.
 US military forces used dioxin as a defoliant during the Vietnam War.
 However, dioxin is now considered a carcinogen.
 Despite the war ending 46 years ago, dioxin is still found in Vietnamese individuals today.
 Dioxin levels remain high in the breast milk of mothers residing near heavily contaminated areas, resulting in varied health effects on subsequent generations.
 For example, perinatal exposure to dioxin adversely affects both infant neurodevelopment and children’s learning abilities.
 Even individuals who do not live in dioxin hotspots have been found to still consume dioxin through contaminated food.